Coaching Fees: Setting the right price for your coaching offers

 If the fees are the most obvious advantage of your services then you should definitely put them on your website.
 But remember being too cheap is going to get you perceived as just that.
 Especially if you’re a coach.
 Would you like to be called cheap in your personal life?
 Nobody does right?
 Because it’s not a compliment.
 So if you offer a service that is of value you’re giving the wrong impression when you’re too cheap.
 So if you think being the cheapest is a good thing think again.
-But this article is not about your coaching packages’ pricing – it’s about whether to show those figures on your website or not.
 So if you sell more because you’re more affordable by all means, put your prices on your site.

 Make your pricing clear without adding coaching fees

 If you offer a coaching package that is highly customized then it’s important to talk to people before you tell them how much it costs.
 You should never give a price away until you’re sure the client has understood the full value of what you’re selling.
 You also don’t want to spend time talking to people who cannot afford you.